wdporter/i-am-that-vuepress/70-god-is-the-end-of-all-desire-and-knowledge/readme.md

 **Q:**&ensp;Don’t they come to the same in the end?

 **M:**&ensp;How can they?
 One enslaves, the other liberates.
 The motive matters supremely.
-Freedom comes through renunciation.
+Freedom comes through renunciätion.
 All possession is bondage.

 **Q:**&ensp;What I have the strength and the courage to hold on to, why should I give it up?
 And if I have not the strength, how can I give up?
 I do not understand this need for giving up.
 When I want something, why should I not pursue it?
-Renunciation is for the weak.
+Renunciätion is for the weak.

 **M:**&ensp;If you do not have the wisdom and the strength to give up, just look at your possessions.
 Your mere looking will burn them up.
-If you can stand outside your mind, you will soon find that total renunciation of possessions and desires is the most obviously reasonable thing to do.
+If you can stand outside your mind, you will soon find that total renunciätion of possessions and desires is the most obviöusly reasonable thing to do.

 You creäte the world and then worry about it.
 Becoming selfish makes you weak.
-If you think you have the strength and courage to desire, it is because you are young and inexperienced.
+If you think you have the strength and courage to desire, it is because you are young and inexperiënced.
 Invariably the object of desire destroys the means of acquiring it and then withers away itself.
 It is all for the best because it teaches you to shun desire like poison.

 **Q:**&ensp;How am I to practice desirelessness?

 **M:**&ensp;No need of practice.
-No need of any acts of renunciation.
+No need of any acts of renunciätion.
 Just turn your mind away, that is all.
 Desire is merely the fixation of the mind on an idea.
 Get it out of its groove by denying it attention.

 **Q:**&ensp;That is all?